IDeepspace/Blog/source/_posts/JavaScript/JavaScript 异步处理（ES6）.md

     var T, k;

     if (this == null) {
-      throw new TypeError(' this is null or not defined');
+      throw new TypeError(" this is null or not defined");
     }

     // 1.
 Let O be the result of calling toObject() passing the